githubtraining/training-manual/book/07a_activity_create_pull_request.md

 Pull Requests are used to propose changes to the project files.
 A pull request introduces an action that addresses an Issue.
 A Pull Request is considered a "work in progress" until it is merged into the project.

-Now that you have created a file, you will open a pull request to discuss the file with your team mates.
+Now that you have started to change your file, you will open a pull request to discuss the file with your team mates.
 Follow these steps to create a Pull Request in the class repository:

 1. Click the *Pull Request* tab.
 1. Click *New Pull Request*.